restackio/examples-python/examples/llama_quickstart/README.md

    This will start the Restack service with the defined workflows and functions.

-7. In a new terminal, run fastapi app:
+7. In a new terminal, run FastAPI app:

    ```bash
    poetry run app
    ```

-8. In a new terminal, run the streamlit frontend
+8. In a new terminal, run the Streamlit frontend

    ```bash
    poetry run streamlit run frontend.py
    ```

-9. You can test api endpoint without the streamlit UI with:
+9. You can test the API endpoint without the Streamlit UI with:

    ```bash
    curl -X POST \